Sense of Place Training

 3. Translating Experience into Teaching Practice

-4. Sharing Ideas and Program Design: Educators consider how similar approaches can inform their own curriculum design and classroom practice and craft a meaningful lesson unit based on ideas sparked by the training.
+Educators consider which approaches will inform their own curriculum design and classroom practice, and craft a meaningful lesson unit based on sense of place ideas sparked by the training.

 Extremely relevant, easily adaptable, and usable.”